-A good way to get started before jumping right into one of the workouts is to tap the “Ball Control” icon and choose one of the soccer drills from the library like Foundations or Sole Flicks.
+A good way to get started before jumping right into one of the workouts is to choose one of the soccer drills from the library like Foundations.

+To get started is with practice drills in the Drill Library go to Library in the app menu.
+Once you choose a drill you tap the “Practice Drill” button.
 Once you tap on a drill it will show you a preview video of the drill.
 The app shows you the trainer doing the foot skill and then zooms in and shows you a slo-mo shot of the drill so you can see how it works.
-Once you’re familiar with the move you can tap the green “Start” button and it’ll ask you to scan the ball as we showed you above.

-This is a nice way to start because it’s only 1 drill and gets you used to the Dribble Up app and how it tracks the ball.
+After you scan the ball you can do the drill as long as you want to get comfortable with it.
+This is better than jumping right into a playlist when you first start.
+It’s a nice way to start because it’s only 1 drill and gets you used to the Dribble Up app and how it tracks the ball.
 There’s no time pressure of moving onto the next drill, you can keep playing with the same drill again until you’re comfortable with it and have the hang of how the smart ball app works.